Local government elections will be held across Victoria in October, 2024.

 Mailout of ballot packs

-Ballot packs are distributed via post to every enrolled person in contested elections in a random order over three days.
+Ballot packs are distributed via post to every enrolled person in contested elections in a random order over four days.

 Close of voting